HazelSharma/HazelSharma.github.io/README.md

 # My Personal Portfolio Website

 - Responsive Portfolio Website Using HTML CSS & JavaScript
-- Smooth scrolling in each section.
+- Smooth scrolling in each section
-- Includes a dark and light mode.
+- Includes a dark and light mode
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices